wcmckee/hamiltoncomputerclub.org.nz/static/posts/hamcpuclub-may-brucetalk.rst

 Things like accessing printers is tricky.
 Network share - export pdf to computer

-problems with graphics card on virtual machine. virtual harddrive - 25gig or so.
+Problems with graphics card on virtual machine. virtual harddrive - 25gig or so.
 Acts like a machine but have network drive.
 Save files out to host operating system.
 Running windows 7 also